pingcap/docs-dm/en/dm-arch.md

 ### dmctl

-dmctl is the command line tool used to control the DM cluster.
+dmctl is a command line tool used to control the DM cluster.

-- Creating/Updating/Dropping data migration tasks
+- Creating, updating, or dropping data migration tasks
 - Checking the state of data migration tasks
-- Handling the errors during data migration tasks
+- Handling errors of data migration tasks
 - Verifying the configuration correctness of data migration tasks

 ## Architecture features